omropfryslan/videojs-ga-videocloud/README.md

 # Google Analytics for Brightcove player

-Google Analytics plugin for the next generation Brightcove player.
+Google Analytics plugin for the Brightcove player.

 *Note this is not compatible with the Brightcove Smart Player which uses a different plugin architecture and API.*

-This plugin was forked from the open source plugin written for video.js [videojs.ga](https://github.com/mickey/videojs-ga).
+This plugin was forked from the open source plugin written for video.js [videojs.ga](https://github.com/mickey/videojs-ga) to add changes specific to the Brightcove Player.
 Main changes from the original:

-- The video ID and name are read from the player and tracked as the event label
+- The video ID and name are read from the player and tracked as the event label.
-- If the player is in an iframe embed or loaded directly on `(preview-)players.brightcove.net` *and* a tracker is set in the plugin options, the Google universal analytics script will be loaded by the plugin.
-If the in page embed is used Google Analytics must be separately loaded on the page before the player, as with the original videojs-ga.
+- Works with the standard (iframe) embed and direct player links: If a tracker is set in the plugin options, the Google universal analytics script will be loaded.
 - Event names tracked are those used by the Smart Player plugins, where applicable.
 Event names can be customised / localised with plugin options.
 - The plugin will not track events when the player is viewed in the Video Cloud Studio.

 ## Getting Started
 * Download the plugin and place on your server.

+### Studio configuration
 * Edit the player configuration in the [Players Module of Video Cloud Studio](https://studio.brightcove.com/products/videocloud/players).
 * Under _Plugins>JavaScript_, add the URL to the plugin to the player configuration and click +.
 * Under _Plugins>Name, Options (JSON)_, enter `ga` as the name and click `+`.

-If you want to use the in-page embed only, this is enough, but **you must ensure that Google Analytics is loaded on the page before the player**.

-If you want use the iframe embed or direct player link, you need to also add the tracker to the plugin configuration under _Plugins>Name, Options (JSON)_:
+If you want use the standard (iframe) embed, you need to also add the tracker to the plugin configuration under _Plugins>Name, Options (JSON)_:

 ```json
 {